anoma/namada/documentation/specs/src/economics/fee-system.md

 To provide improved privay, Namada allows the signer of the wrapper transaction to unshield some funds on the go to cover the cost of the fee.
-This also addresses a possible locked-out problem in which a user doesn't have enough funds to pay fees (preventing any sort of operation on the chaind).
+This also addresses a possible locked-out problem in which a user doesn't have enough funds to pay fees (preventing any sort of operation on the chain).
 The `WrapperTx` struct must be extended as follows:

 ```rust